Examples of topologically unknotted tori: The Cochran--Davis Seifert surface union a ribbon disc

 Kauffman conjectured that every genus one Seifert surface for a slice knot admits a slice derivative, but Cochran and Davis~\cite{Cochran-Davis} constructed a counterexample.
 This motivates \cref{thm:ribbon}, which we restate for the reader's convenience.

 \ribbon*

 Before beginning the proof, we recall the Cochran--Davis construction~\cite{Cochran-Davis}.
-It starts with the ribbon knot $R$ on the left of \cref{fig:CD-knot-1}, and a ribbon disc $\Delta \subseteq D^4$ for it.
-The ribbon disc $\Delta \subseteq D^4$ for $R$ is obtained by cutting the left band with a saddle move, as shown in \cref{fig:CD-knot-2}, and then capping off the resulting 2-component unlink with discs.
+It starts with the ribbon knot $R$ with Seifert surface $F'$ on the left of \cref{fig:CD-knot-1}.
+We obtain a ribbon disc $\Delta \subseteq D^4$ for $R$ by cutting the left band with a saddle move, as shown in \cref{fig:CD-knot-2}, and then capping off the resulting 2-component unlink with discs.
 This is equivalent to surgering $F'$ along the slice derivative $\alpha'$, since cutting the left band of $F'$ results in an annulus with core $\alpha'$.

 The curves $\eta_1 \sqcup \eta_2$ shown on the right of \cref{fig:CD-knot-1} form an unlink, and cobound an annulus $A$ smoothly embedded in $D^4 \sm \Delta$ by~\cite[Proposition~5.1]{Cochran-Davis}.
 To construct this annulus, perform a saddle move on $\eta_1 \sqcup \eta_2$ and then on $R$, as shown in \cref{fig:CD-knot-2}. \cref{fig:CD-knot-2} now shows a 3-component unlink, so the result of the saddle moves can be capped off with disjoint discs to produce the rest of~$\Delta$ and the rest of~$A$.